Nishiken1/LBF-ForChemicalCompounds/README.md

 ## License

+This project is licensed under the MIT License.
+See `LICENSE` for more details.

 ## Contact
-For questions or feedback, please open an issue or contact [kenmancf@gmail.com].
+For questions or feedback, please open an issue or contact [kenmancf@gmail.com](mailto:kenmancf@gmail.com).